tkimnguyen/aws-auto-deploy-demo/README.md

-# AWS Auto Website Deployment

-Serves as a demo for Matt Carlton's ["Deploying Services to AWS Without Leaving the Comfort of your Desktop" talk](https://github.com/IndyAWS/IndyAWS-Presentations/tree/master/2019/05%20-%20May%20-%20Matt%20Carlton%20-%20Deploying%20Services%20to%20AWS%20Without%20Leaving%20The%20Comfort%20Of%20Your%20Desktop).
+This is demo code for Kim Nguyen's [Deploying Plone on Amazon AWS](https://2019.ploneconf.org/talks/deploying-plone-on-amazon-aws/) talk

-- Terraform will deploy a VPC, a salt master, and a ec2 instance to be used for a static website.
+- Terraform will deploy a virtual private cloud, a Salt master, and an EC2 instance to be used for a Plone website.
-- Saltstack will configure the servers and deploy the static website
+- Saltstack will configure the servers and deploy the Plone website
-- static-source is a mkdocs project to generate the static site used in the demo
-- static-html is the generated static site
-- enhanced to deploy a Plone site

 To try this with Vagrant:
 - Install [VirtualBox](https://www.virtualbox.org)